Discounted optimal stopping of a Brownian bridge, with application to American options under pinning: Pinning at the strike and real data study

 \section{Pinning at the strike and real data study}

-We compare in this section the performance of the optimal stopping strategy under the Brownian bridge assumption with the classical geometric Brownian motion approach \citep{peskir2005ontheamerican}, which does not take into account the insight information of the asset’s price at maturity.
-We do so in a real data study for various scenarios with different extents of pinning-at-the-strike effects. \\
+In this section, we compare the performance of the optimal stopping strategy using the Brownian bridge model with a classical approach that uses the geometric Brownian motion \citep{peskir2005ontheamerican}.
+The latter does not take into account the pinning information of the asset’s price at maturity.
+We do so by a real data study analyzing various scenarios showing different degrees of intensity of pinning-at-the-strike.\\

-Since it has been noticed that the pinning behavior is more likely to take place among heavily traded options, we built our data around Apple's and IBM's equities.
-We considered all the options expiring within the span of January 2011 -- September 2018, a total of 8905 options for Apple and 4833 for IBM.
-We generically denote by $M$ the total number of options of each company, and for the $j$-th option we denote by $(X_{t_i}^{(j)})_{i = 0}^{N_j}$ the 5-minutes tick close price of the underlying stock during its lifespan after dividing by its strike price $S_{j}$.
-In order to quantify the strength of the pinning effect for each one of those path prices, we define the \emph{pinning deviance} as $p_{j} := |X_{t_{N_j}}^{(j)} - 1|$, with $ j = 1,\dots, M$.
-Under perfect pinning, $X_{t_{N_j}}^{(j)} = 1$ and $p_j = 0$. \\
+The pinning behavior is more likely to take place among heavily traded options, as shown in~\cite{ni2005stock} and \cite{Nelken2001}.
+This is why we consider the options based on Apple and IBM expiring within the span of 11~January--18 September, in particular 8905 options for Apple and 4833 for IBM.
+We denote by $M$ the total number of options of each company and, for the $j$-th option, we let $(X_{t_i}^{(j)})_{i = 0}^{N_j}$ be the 5-min tick close price of the underlying stock divided by the strike price $S_{j}$.
+In order to quantify the strength of the pinning effect, we define the \emph{pinning deviance} as $p_{j} := |X_{t_{N_j}}^{(j)} - 1|$, $ j = 1,\dots, M$.
+Therefore,~under~perfect pinning, we should expect $X_{t_{N_j}}^{(j)} = 1$ and~$p_j = 0$. \\